 What Are The 10 Qiraat?

-The Ten Qirats are the ten famous methods of the recitations of the Holy Quran by the famous authority chains holders.
+The Ten Qirats are the ten famous methods of recitation of the Holy Quran by the famous authority chain holders.

 Here are the names of the ten Qira’ats :